michalmonday/CheriBSD-on-minimal-hardware/README.md

 # The bootrom.coe should be overwritten.
 ```

 The ZC706 branch has a modified [devicetree.dts](https://github.com/michalmonday/BESSPIN-GFE/blob/ZC706/bootrom/devicetree.dts), which has removed Ethernet, DMA, and introduced 2nd UART.
+Additionally, it sets 50MHz clock and disables PCI in the [Makefile](https://github.com/michalmonday/BESSPIN-GFE/blob/ZC706/bootrom/Makefile)